thesqlchic/thesqlchic/README.md

 - 🌱 I’m currently learning data skills with Google Data Certification
 - 👯 I’m looking to collaborate on Data cleaning with SQL and data visualization
 - 🤔 I’m looking for help with having indepth knowledge about statistics
-- 💬 Kindly feel free to ask me about data cleaning,basic analysis and Tableau.
+- 💬 Kindly feel free to ask me about data cleaning,data analysis and Tableau.
 I would be happy to help
 - 📫 How to reach me: afolabijombomercy@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: SQL is my addiction